imhgchoi/imhgchoi.github.io/_pages/projects.md

 * **What Data Did We Use?**

 We utilized the England Premier League datasets publicly available on [Football-Data.co.uk](https://football-data.co.uk/englandm.php).
 The dataset contain information for each EPL soccer match from year 2008 to 2018.
-We largely refered to Andrew Carter's [blog post](http://andrew.carterlunn.co.uk/programming/2018/02/20/beating-the-bookmakers-with-tensorflow.html) when preprocessing our data.
+We largely referred to Andrew Carter's [blog post](http://andrew.carterlunn.co.uk/programming/2018/02/20/beating-the-bookmakers-with-tensorflow.html) when preprocessing our data.
  In order to both utilize classifiers and regression models, we created two different types of target variables :